Tembec makes the news

 Tembec – A biorefiner ahead of its time

-IPW, the international magazine for the pulp and paper industry, has published an article on Tembec's specialty cellulose business, and how our biorefineries produce green electricity, bio-gas (methane from effluent treatment) and bio-products (lignosulfonates and ethanol) in addition to high quality specialty cellulose used in such industries as pharmaceuticals, packaged foods, personal care, coatings, and construction.
+IPW, the international magazine for the pulp and paper industry, has published an article on Tembec's specialty cellulose business, and how our biorefineries produce green electricity, bio-gas (methane from effluent treatment) and bio-products (lignosulfonates) in addition to high quality specialty cellulose used in such industries as pharmaceuticals, packaged foods, personal care, coatings, and construction.

 Could the oil industry follow the forestry industry's lead, environmentally?

 Corporate Knights Magazine published a thoughtful proposal from artist Frank James: Create an oil stewardship council modelled on the world-renowned Forest Stewardship Council® (FSC®), which balances environmental, aboriginal, social and economic concerns.
 The idea is "right on the mark," according to Chris McDonell, Tembec’s Manager, Environmental and Aboriginal Relations, and co-chair of FSC Canada's Board of Directors.